History of early modern period domes: United States

 The design for the national capitol building approved by George Washington included a dome modeled on the Pantheon but the design was subsequently revised and construction did not begin until 1822.
 Several states added prominent domes to their assembly buildings as a result of the choice for the national capitol, and completed them before the national capitol dome was finished.
-The Massachusetts State House, built in the decade after the Maryland State House dome, included a dome after it was decided that the national capitol building would have one.
-The dome is not visible from the interior of the building.
+Architect Charles Bulfinch, following a tour of Europe from 1785-1787, designed and built both the Connecticut State House (1793-1796) and the Massachusetts State House (1795-1797) before the national capitol competition concluded.
+The Connecticut State House appears to have been a simplified version of Liverpool Town Hall (1748-1755).
+Although Bulfinch designed the Connecticut State House with a dome, a dome was not actually built until 1822 and used a different design possibly based upon that of New York City Hall.
+Bulfinch took inspiration from London's Somerset House (1776-1784) for the Massachusetts State House exterior and the domed Great Room of James Wyatt's Pantheon (1772) for the Representative's Hall.
+In Massachusetts, the exterior dome is not visible from the interior of the building.
 The wooden exterior of the dome was initially painted white, then covered in canvas painted to resemble lead roofing with a gilded pinecone finial.
 The entire dome was later gilded.

 Thomas Jefferson's Monticello, begun in the 1770s, had the first dome to be built on an American home.
 The octagonal saucer dome with skylight oculus was built with curved wooden ribs made of four layers of short overlapping curved planks joined together with iron nails.
 Wooden purlins braced the ribs in two horizontal rings.
 The dome was completed after 1796.
 The inspiration for Jefferson's dome seems to have been the similar octagonal dome at Wrotham Park designed in 1754 by Isaac Ware, which has since been removed, rather than the octagonal dome at Chiswick House.
 Wrotham Park's dome was also positioned directly behind a portico, used round windows, and covered a space that did not extend down to the ground floor.